dieghernan/Sfera/README.md

-# Introducing Sfera
+## Introducing Sfera
-**Sfera** for Pebble is a highly customizable watchface that get the most of the smartwatch capabilities.
+**Sfera** for Pebble Time Round is a highly customizable watchface that get the most of the smartwatch capabilities.
 Set your preferences and enjoy this beautifully designed watchface.

 ## Features
 * Display centered hour